LogicalKip/CUR/README.md

-This is a basic AI created in order to help Urban Rivals games by calculating what would be the most moves.
+This is a basic AI created in order to help Urban Rivals games by calculating what would be the best moves.

 Currently mostly in French.